-What kind of data is stored into the VIS database ?
+What kind of data is stored in the VIS database?

-in article 11 if the visa request examination process is discontinued ;
+the visa request examination process is discontinued (Art.11);

-Listing all types of data here would be too long.
-As a summary, data stored into this database concerns the identity of the authority examining the application, elements (like date, type of the visa) on the application process itself, the name of the applicant, the purpose of the travel, the length of the stay, a photography and a fingerprint.
+Data stored into the database concerns the identity of the authority examining the application, elements (like date, type of the visa) on the application process itself, the name of the applicant, the purpose of the travel, the length of the stay, a photography and a fingerprint.

 Data is kept in the VIS system for up to 5 years, but if the data subject obtains a Member State's citizenship, his record must be erased immediately.